deepakkum21/angular-19-signal/angular-interview.md

 ## template && ngTemplateOutlet

+1.  `directive used to render an Angular template dynamically.`
+2. It allows you to `insert the content of a template into your view at runtime`, providing flexibility in how the content is structured and displayed.

-1.  templates ng-template can be passed as input to child component
+3.  templates ng-template can be passed as input to child component
-2.  here blankImage template is passed to course-card as input
+4.  here blankImage template is passed to course-card as input

         // parent
         <ng-template #blankImage let-courseName="description">